jnguyen143/piecemealapp/docs/endpoints.md

       - [Initiate Login Flow](#initiate-login-flow)
       - [Initiate Signup Flow](#initiate-signup-flow)

-## Direct Endpoints
+## HTML Endpoints
-Direct endpoints are routes designed to be visited directly by the user.
+HTML endpoints are routes designed to be visited directly by the user.
 These kinds of routes return raw HTML data to be rendered by the user's browser.

 ### Homepage